DETAILED ACTION

 However, Roe addresses this by teaching:

-wherein when a certain acquisition timing arrives, the at least one processor is not configured to acquire the SEO information of the query[,] the SEO information of which is acquired at least at a previous acquisition timing… (Roe ¶ 0002-0003: The text may be analyzed, such as by parsing, string matching and/or spidering the website, to find one or more universal keywords.
+wherein when a certain acquisition timing arrives, the at least one processor is configured not to acquire the SEO information of the query, wherein the SEO information is acquired at least at a previous acquisition timing, (Roe ¶ 0002-0003: The text may be analyzed, such as by parsing, string matching and/or spidering the website, to find one or more universal keywords.
 Links, number of images and/or images may also be analyzed to determine universal keywords.
 All of the related keywords associated with the found universal keywords may be determined, but those related keywords already incorporated into the website are preferably excluded; see also Roe FIG. 3, ¶ 0026-0028: determine whether or not the related keyword 303 should be incorporated into the website 103)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the functioning of the query topic determination of Wang with the functioning of the keyword extraction of Roe.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the functioning of the keyword retrieval of Mukherjee as modified with the functioning of the keyword extraction of Roe.

-In addition, both of the references (Wang and Roe) disclose features that are directed to analogous art, and they are directed to the same field of endeavor, such as query suggestion techniques.
+In addition, both of the references (Mukherjee as modified and Roe) disclose features that are directed to analogous art, and they are directed to the same field of endeavor, such as managing query data.

 Motivation to do so would also be the teaching, suggestion, or motivation for a person of ordinary skill in the art to implement improved SEO for any number of websites as seen in Roe ¶ 0020.

-Regarding claim 6, Wang teaches all the features with respect to claim 1 above but does not expressly disclose:
+Regarding claim 6, Mukherjee in view of Berg teaches all the features with respect to claim 1 above but does not expressly disclose:

 the at least one processor is configured to try to acquire the related classification based on each of a plurality of conditions having a priority order, and when the at least one processor acquires a plurality of the related classifications, the at least one processor is configured to try to acquire at least one of the related classifications used for acquiring the SEO information from among the plurality of related classifications, based on the priority order of each of the plurality of conditions.